duncombe/wikis/Final Report Structure.md

 * Statistics on the number of types of service protocols/endpoints to access the data
 * For a given area of interest, a listing of the total number of variables/data sets available in a given catalog, as well as a listing of the variables in the catalog

-Examples of the types of questions used to drive Baseline scenarios are:

-* How much time series information is available on several common, core oceanographic variables?
-** wind speed and direction
-** wave height and duration
-** water temperature as measured at different depths ** water salinity as measured at different depths
-** the direction and speed of any current
-* Where does the above information reside?
-* Chether this information can be used as input to a few of the most common data models?

-Baseline Python notebooks can be found here.

-Questions to Guide Corresponding IPython Notebooks

-Discovery, Access, Use protocol/narratives
+The following general questions have been used to guide the development of IPython notebooks within the Baseline Theme.

-What are the essential elements that dictate whether a search was successful or not?
+* What are the essential elements that determine whether a search has been successful?
-List the interfaces that a catalog provides (html page with forms, csw, opensearch, ckan etc) For each registry, summarize the contents along several important query parameters Variable names (IOOS core variables, CF standard names etc) Presence/absence of well defined service interfaces Clear human-readable titles/abstracts/summaries/identifiers contained in the metadata Presence/absence of keywords and references to standardized keyword vocabularies (preferably machine readable)
+* What are the interfaces that a particular catalog provides (html page with forms, csw, opensearch, ckan etc)?
-NOTE: See github.com/osgeo/Cat-Interop for a project that should be included as a contribution to the system-test.
-Standardizing vocabulary of service type descriptions for CS/W 2.0.2 implementations.
+* What are the contents of a given registry when summarized along several important query parameters?
+* What variable names (IOOS core variables, CF standard names etc) appear within a given registry?
+* Which well-defined service interfaces are present for a given registry?
+* For a given registry, are clear, human-readable titles/abstracts/summaries/identifiers contained in the metadata?
+* Within a given registry are there present keywords and references to standardized keyword vocabularies (preferably machine readable)?

 Scenario 1A: Model Strings